What you'll learn in this article

 Compromised protected personal information (PPI) data

 In many ransomware attacks, files are encrypted so that they cannot be accessed or systems are locked so that they cannot function.
-However, there have also been significant breaches that compromised sensitive personal data.
+However, there have also been significant breaches that compromised sensitive information and personal data.

 In one case, cyber-attackers infiltrated the network of a healthcare organization and accessed personal data of patients and donors.
 From February to May, the cybercriminals covertly accessed the data and made copies for themselves, which included names, personal addresses, and donation history.
 This prompted their victims to eventually pay a ransom for the copied data to be deleted.